UK Serious Fraud Office closes KBR investigation

 The SFO’s investigation into KBR’s British businesses, its officers, employees and agents was taken all the way to the UK Supreme Court in February.

-In a judgment that dealt a blow to the agency’s abilities to gather evidence from overseas suspects, senior judges ruled that the SFO had no powers to compel foreign companies to hand over documents during an investigation.
-However, it confirmed the agency’s power to compel UK companies to repatriate documents held overseas.
+In a judgment that limited the reach of the SFO’s information-gathering powers in relation to multinationals, senior judges ruled that the SFO had no powers to compel foreign companies to hand over documents during an investigation.
+But it confirmed the agency’s power to compel UK companies to repatriate documents held overseas.

 The SFO said the ruling had no bearing on its decision to close the KBR investigation.